Join our unique creative writing and creative research community at the University of Alberta!

 Our Writer in Residence is available from September to June for one on one consultation.

-Undergraduate students can take a combined honours degree in creative writing and another subject, or a minor in Creative Writing.
+Undergraduate students can take a minor in Creative Writing.

 Graduate students have the unique and exciting opportunity to take either our course-based Masters of Arts or our Master of Arts thesis option.